About the Lincoln Memorial

 About the Lincoln Memorial Poster

 The Lincoln Memorial Poster measures 13″ x 19″ and is an original work by Robert Decker.
 The poster is based on a photograph of Lincoln Memorial taken by Robert B. Decker.
-Created in the style of the Works Progress Administration (WPA) of the 1930s and 1940s, posters are printed on “Conservation,” a 100% recycled, domestically produced (80 lb.) paper stock with soy-based inks.
-From start to finish, each poster is 100% American Made.
+This Washington D.C. travel poster is created in the style of the Works Progress Administration (WPA) of the 1930s and 1940s, posters are printed on “Conservation,” a 100% recycled, domestically produced (80 lb.) paper stock with soy-based inks.
+From start to finish, each Lincoln Memorial Poster is 100% American Made.

 Share this with Friends, Family & Followers